Vikaslm/Bank-Loan-of-Customers-Analysis/README.md

 # Bank-Loan-of-Customers-Analysis
+## 📌 Project Overview
-This repository contains a Finance domain data analysis project focused on evaluating bank loan data of customers.
-The analysis aims to provide actionable insights into loan performance, credit risk, and customer segmentation, supporting data-driven decision-making in the banking and financial services sector.
+This project analyzes bank loan data to understand customer borrowing behavior, loan performance, and repayment trends.
+The analysis is performed using financial datasets and focuses on key metrics that help assess credit risk and operational efficiency in the banking sector.
+## 🏦 Domain
+Finance
+## 📁 Datasets
+The project uses the following datasets: